webdis/webdis/README.md

 This project is not dead, I'm just working on a lot of stuff at the same time.
 Thanks for your patience.

+# The project is undergoing a rework.
+This is being done to ensure stability and to make the project more usable.

 ## About

 Webdis is a Redis Admin Web App, inspired by PHPMyAdmin.
 The idea came from wanting to be able to have a simpler interface for accessing Redis, instead of using redis-cli.